bitovi/academy/src/typescript/12-generics/generics.md

   Notice that we didn’t explicitly pass the type n the angle brackets (`<>`).
 Instead, the compiler just looked at the value `"hi"` and set `MyType` to `string`.

-## Generic Classes ##
+## Objective 2: Generic Classes

 Generic classes are quite common.
-For example, [learn-rxjs/basics#observables-vs-subjects RxJS] subjects are a generic class that can publish values of a particular type:

 ```typescript
 const cardNumber = new Subject<string>();

 cardNumber.next("1234")
 ```

+In the example above, [learn-rxjs/basics#observables-vs-subjects RxJS] subjects are a generic class that can publish values of a particular type

 Let’s look at making a basic class to collect a list of things.